Seatis/my-teaching-materials/workshop/java-spring-jpa/workshops/02-workshop.md

 - Add "spring.jpa.properties.hibernate.dialect = org.hibernate.dialect.MySQL5Dialect"

+- Add "spring.logging.level.org.hibernate.SQL = debug"

 ### Run the program
-- If you did well then a new and empty "todo" table should appear with 4 columns(id, title, isUrgent, isDone)
+- If you did well then a new and empty "todo" table should appear with 4 columns(id, title, isUrgent, isDone) in MySQL.
 - And your webpage should look [like this](../assets/EmptyTodos.PNG).